Coder-840/SimpleProxy/README.md

 # SimpleProxy
+---
 SimpleProxy is a simple, expirimental, PHP proxy.
 It is not finished, and may or may not be continued.
+It can fetch and display with simple websites but often struggles with complex ones.
 ### Deployment
 ---